Nubuck/z1-core/libs/ui-box-tailwind/readme.md

 ### CssProps

-An object the root [classNames](https://nerdcave.com/tailwind-cheat-sheet) and their variations of properties.
+An object representing the root [classNames](https://nerdcave.com/tailwind-cheat-sheet) and their variations of properties.

-A className property can be either xs size only or multiple sizes and modifiers as a Tuple with first position being the xs size
+A className property can either be the xs size or multiple sizes and modifiers as a Tuple with the head being the xs size and the tail being an object of modifiers.

 ```TypeScript
 type ClassNameType = boolean | string | number | object